Trump administration rejects inspector general's critical audit findings on Western Governors

 The U.S. Department of Education on Friday released a long-awaited response to an inspector general audit, which found that one the country’s largest online universities had run afoul of federal standards.

+"The statements made and the actions taken by the institution and its accrediting agency demonstrate that the institution made a reasonable and good faith effort to comply with the definition of distance education and provide regular and substantive interaction between the students and its instructional team during this period," FSA found.

 Some experts have complained that the "regular and substantive" standard is an outdated way to assess online education programs.
 The rules may be in flux.
-In negotiated rule-making sessions starting next week, the Education Department will ask appointed panelists to consider modifying regulations involving faculty interaction.
+In upcoming negotiated rule-making sessions, the Education Department will ask appointed panelists to consider modifying regulations involving faculty interaction.
 A proposal from the department would allow accreditors to define who qualifies as an instructor for the purposes of college-level courses.

 Read more by